oxketova/oksanaketova.com/_pages/about.md

 image_caption: 'Me'
 ---

-Born 1987, Russia.
+Born 1987, USSR.
 Live and work in Lugano, Switzerland.

 While I possess a background in psychology, my recent years have been dedicated to honing my artistic practice, in which I'm delving deeply into the realms of psychoanalysis, cultural myths, fairy tales, and dreams.